Skip to content

 So, which one should you use?
 Well, they both have their place.
 Simple payback is great for a quick and dirty calculation, especially when you’re dealing with smaller investments or uncertain cash flows.
 It provides a simple answer, and can be useful for identifying really obviously bad deals.
 Discounted payback is better for larger, more complex projects where the time value of money really matters.
 You want to use discounted payback when evaluating investments with varying lengths and cash flow streams.
 It accounts for future economic uncertainty and helps create more realistic scenarios.
 Plus, even though they aren’t perfect, both can be helpful tools to use together.
 Remember though, neither method considers profitability after the payback period is reached or project lifespan.
 So, use these tools, along with other financial analyses, to make the most informed decisions possible!
 Consider adding net present value, internal rate of return, and profitability index for greater financial understanding.

-See also Payback Period Formula Excel
+See also Payback Method Excel

 Images References :